Khaled-Kamal/Groceries/README.md

-Grocery App
+## Grocery App
 A simple Flutter-based grocery shopping application that allows users to browse products, add them to a basket, and view their selections.
 Features

-Browse categories such as Fruits, Milk & Egg, Beverages, Laundry, and Vegetables.
+Browse categories like Fruits, Milk & Egg, Beverages, Laundry, and Vegetables.
 View a carousel of promotional banners.
 Add and remove products (e.g., Banana, Pepper, Orange) to a scrollable basket.
 Display product ratings and prices.